ohler55/oj/README.md

  - Fixed dump and load of BigDecimals in :object mode.

+ - BigDecimals are now dumped and loaded in all modes.

 ### Release 1.4.1

  - Windows RubyInstaller and TCS-Ruby now supported thanks to Jarmo Pertman.
 Thanks Jarmo.